-Saint Valentine’s Day Economics
+Saint Valentine’s Day is a

 To celebrate (Saint) Valentine’s Day, some friends and lovers seeking to please each other exchange gifts.
 Some of these gifts are bought online.
 Here in Canada, sometimes, we find it economical to shop online from the United States (US), our southern neighbor.
 Some Canadian businesses also get their supplies of Valentine’s Day products from the US.
 An increase in households’ online shopping and in businesses’ supplies from the US induces an increase in the demand of the US dollar to pay for the transactions.
 Could this cause the US dollar to appreciate, viz. to rise, versus the Canadian dollar around Valentine’s Day?